dropzone/dropzone/index.md

 for designing the new logo and website!
 It looks fantastic.
 Check out their work!

-My latest article on COLORGLARE: [Stop writing stateless HTML](http://www.colorglare.com/2014/11/24/stateless-html.html).
+My latest article on COLORGLARE: [Stop writing stateful HTML](http://www.colorglare.com/2014/11/24/stateless-html.html).
 If you’re interested in my work, please subscribe to my [RSS feed](http://www.colorglare.com/feed.xml).

 **My band, *Gin Ga*, recently released a new album!** It’s called «YES / NO» and is available